JeffreyPalmer/blogophonic-hugo/README.md

 ## Site Configuration

 The following site configuration options are found in the `config.toml` file at the root of the `exampleSite` Hugo site.
+You may want to copy this configuration file into your site to get started quickly.

 ### Font Options